JillShah11/Databricks-Notebook/README.md

-README: Silver to Gold Layer Transformation with Databricks and PySpark

-Overview

-This project outlines the process of transforming data from the Silver layer to the Gold layer using Databricks with PySpark.
-The data is refined, aggregated, and structured for business reporting in Azure SQL Database.
-The solution incorporates:

-PySpark for Transformation Logic

-External Tables and External Sources

-Views for Enhanced Data Management

-CETAS (Create External Table As Select) for Optimized Data Loading

-Architecture

-Data Flow Overview

-Source (Silver Layer): Data cleaned and structured using Databricks (PySpark).

-Transformation: Data is aggregated, filtered, and refined using PySpark with SQL commands.

-Destination (Gold Layer): Data loaded into Azure SQL Database using CETAS for efficient bulk data movement.

-Views: Created on top of the Silver layer for simplified querying and integration with Gold Layer tables.

-Components

-1. Databricks Notebook (PySpark)

-Handles data transformations directly in PySpark.

-Utilizes SQL commands for data manipulation.

-2. External Tables and Sources

-External Tables in Azure SQL Database are configured to reference data in ADLS.

-This approach enables seamless data movement between ADLS and SQL Server without data duplication.

-3. Views on Silver Layer

-Views simplify complex queries and act as a logical data layer between Silver and Gold layers.

-They ensure consistent data accessibility for downstream processes.

-4. CETAS (Create External Table As Select)

-CETAS optimizes data export to Azure SQL Database with efficient parallel writes.

-Ensures high performance and scalability for large data volumes.

-Key Features

-✅ Efficient data transformation using PySpark for scalable processing.✅ Improved data accessibility via Views on the Silver layer.✅ Optimized data movement through CETAS to minimize latency.✅ Integration of external tables to maintain a flexible data structure.

-Prerequisites

-Databricks Workspace with PySpark configured.

-Azure SQL Database with required permissions.

-ADLS with Bronze and Silver layer data in place.

-Appropriate network configurations for secure connectivity.

-Deployment Steps

-Create External Tables:

-In Azure SQL Database, create external tables linked to ADLS.

-Develop PySpark Transformation Logic:

-Load data from the Silver layer.

-Perform necessary data transformations (e.g., cleansing, deduplication, joins).

-Create Views on Silver Layer:

-Develop structured views in Azure SQL Database for simplified data access.

-Implement CETAS:

-Use CETAS in PySpark to efficiently write transformed data from the Silver layer to the Gold layer.

-Testing and Validation:

-Validate data integrity and schema consistency in the Gold layer.

-Perform performance benchmarking to ensure efficient query execution.

-Best Practices

-Utilize partitioning in CETAS for improved query performance.

-Employ Delta Lake format for Silver layer data to support version control.

-Implement error handling and logging within Databricks notebooks.

-Schedule pipelines with Databricks Jobs or Azure Data Factory for automated data processing.

-Next Steps

-Develop Power BI dashboards using Gold layer data for business insights.

-Implement data governance policies for data security and access control.

-Contact

-For questions or additional information, please reach out to [Your Contact Information].
+# 🟡 Silver to Gold Layer Transformation with Databricks & PySpark

+## 📌 Overview

+This project demonstrates the process of transforming data from the **Silver** layer to the **Gold** layer using **Databricks** and **PySpark**.
+The final transformed data is optimized for business intelligence reporting and loaded into **Azure SQL Database**.

+Key technologies and strategies used:
+- ⚙️ PySpark for scalable transformation logic
+- 📂 External Tables for seamless data integration
+- 🔍 Views for simplified data access
+- 🚀 CETAS (Create External Table As Select) for high-performance data loading

+---

+## 🏗️ Architecture Overview

+### 🔄 Data Flow

+1. **Source (Silver Layer)**
+   - Cleaned and structured data, prepared using Databricks and PySpark.

+2. **Transformation**
+   - Data is filtered, deduplicated, aggregated, and enriched using PySpark and SQL commands.

+3. **Destination (Gold Layer)**
+   - Transformed data is exported to Azure SQL Database using **CETAS**, enabling efficient parallel writes.

+4. **Views**
+   - Created on top of Silver layer tables to simplify querying and promote reusability.

+---

+## 🔧 Components

+### 1. Databricks Notebook (PySpark)
+- Performs the core data transformation using PySpark and SQL.
+- Handles cleansing, deduplication, joins, and aggregations.

+### 2. External Tables & Sources
+- External tables in **Azure SQL Database** are configured to point to data in **ADLS**.
+- Enables seamless data access without data duplication.

+### 3. Views on Silver Layer
+- Serve as a logical layer between Silver and Gold.
+- Help simplify complex queries and standardize data access.

+### 4. CETAS (Create External Table As Select)
+- Enables efficient, scalable, and parallelized export of transformed data to Azure SQL.
+- Improves performance for large datasets.

+---

+## 🌟 Key Features

+✅ Scalable transformation using PySpark
+✅ Easy and consistent data access via Views
+✅ High-performance data loading with CETAS
+✅ Flexible architecture using External Tables

+---

+## ✅ Prerequisites

+- 🧠 Databricks workspace with PySpark configured
+- 🗄️ Azure SQL Database with necessary permissions
+- 📁 ADLS (Azure Data Lake Storage) with Bronze and Silver layer data
+- 🔐 Proper network and firewall settings for secure connectivity

+---

+## 🚀 Deployment Steps

+1. **Create External Tables**
+   - Define external tables in Azure SQL that reference ADLS paths.

+2. **Develop Transformation Logic in Databricks**
+   - Load Silver layer data and apply transformation logic (joins, filters, aggregates, etc.).

+3. **Create Views on Silver Layer**
+   - Build reusable views for downstream access and integration.

+4. **Implement CETAS**
+   - Use CETAS in Databricks to export transformed data to Azure SQL (Gold layer).

+5. **Testing & Validation**
+   - Ensure schema consistency, data accuracy, and query performance in the Gold layer.

+---

+## 🧠 Best Practices

+- 📌 Use **partitioning** in CETAS for better performance.
+- 📊 Store Silver layer data in **Delta Lake** format for versioning and auditability.
+- 🛠️ Implement robust **error handling and logging** in notebooks.
+- ⏱️ Schedule transformation jobs using **Databricks Jobs** or **Azure Data Factory**.

+---

+## 📈 Next Steps

+- Build **Power BI dashboards** on top of the Gold layer.
+- Define and apply **data governance policies** for secure and compliant data access.

+---